1Password SCIM Bridge

 2.1: Add the 1Password SCIM Bridge app

-5. Choose Edit Plan, then select Basic.
+5. Select Edit Plan, then select Basic.

-6. From the Instance Size menu, select $5.00/mo - Basic, then choose Back.
+6. From the Instance Size menu, select $5.00/mo - Basic, then select Back.

 The deployment of 1Password SCIM Bridge will start and after a few minutes fail, which is expected because the configuration has not been defined.
 After you see the “deployment failed” message, continue to step 2.2.